-This semiannual report summarizes the OIG's major activities, initiatives, and results for the six-month period ending September 30, 2007.
-During this period, the OIG consisted of two auditors and one program analyst.
+This semiannual report summarizes the OIG's major activities, initiatives, and results for the six-month period ending March 31, 2008.
+During this period, the OIG consisted of three auditors with a fourth auditor added in mid-March.
 There is no investigator on the staff.
 In order to provide a reactive investigative capability, we have signed a Memorandum of Understanding with the Inspector General of the General Services Administration (GSA) whereby the GSA's OIG agrees to provide investigative coverage for us on a reimbursable basis as needed.
 (No investigative coverage from GSA was needed during the recent six-month period.)
 We have also signed a Memorandum of Understanding with the NEA's Office of General Counsel (OGC) that details procedures to be used for providing the OIG with legal services.
-An OGC staff member has been assigned to provide such services on an as-needed basis.
+An OGC staff member has been assigned to provide such services on an asneeded basis.